vinaywa/NetflixGPT/README.md

 go to tailwind website and install the config and main css file and copy into them the config and important lines from the website itself

 Features
---Login / Sign up
+-- Login / Sign up
- -sign in /sign up
+-- sign in /sign up
- --redirect to browse page
+-- redirect to browse page
 -- Browse page only comes after sign in only
 -- Header
 -- Main Movie
 -- Trailer in background
 -- Title in description
 -- Movie Suggestion --> Movie is scrollable

-NetflixGPT

 -- Search Bar
 -- Movie Suggestions

-   using firebase as backend
+-- using firebase as backend
+-- Form Validation
+-- useRef Hook
+-- FireBase Setup
+-- Deploying our app to production
+-- Create sign up user account